nestordemeure/flaxOptimizers/README.md

 ## Optimizers

-Common optimizers, inherited from the official Flax implementation:
+Classical optimizers, inherited from the official Flax implementation:

 - [Adafactor](https://arxiv.org/abs/1804.04235) A memory efficient optimizer, has been used for large-scale training of attention-based models.
 - [Adagrad](https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf) Introduces a denominator to SGD so that each parameter has its own learning rate.